 There are many other factors to consider before you think of one as too expensive.
-It's always worth looking at whether saving a few hundred dollars is worth being part of a year round program which isn't a good fit for your family.
+It's always worth looking at whether saving a few hundred dollars is worth being part of a year-round program that isn't a good fit for your family.
 Here are some other things to look at when examining price.

 - How many games do they play each season?

-- How many practices do they hold each week during season?
+- How many practices do they hold each week during the season?

 - What is their offseason schedule?
 How many practices, workout sessions?